|

 everything five stars.
 With

 about all of the above!
-All
+Tough

 is always very difficult, since there never seem to be ANY stories that I